BinaryBirds/site/src/content/development/index.md

 ---
-title: Binary Birds Development
+title: Development
-description: This is the Binary Birds team development page
+description: "We create full scale products from backend systems to native apps for Apple platforms, Android and the web."
+image: /images/default.png
 template: development
 ---